Voltes V: Cultural impact

 Voltes V is notable for its cultural impact in several countries like Indonesia, Cuba, and the Philippines.
-In the case of the latter, it had a major impact in the country during the period of martial law under President Ferdinand Marcos, who banned the series along with other "violent" Japanese animated series on August 27, 1979 for their "harmful effects on children".
+In the case of the latter, it had a major impact in the country during the period of martial law under President Ferdinand Marcos, who banned the series along with other "violent" Japanese animated series on August 27, 1979, for their "harmful effects on children".
 However, popular speculation was that the series was banned because of the anime's underlying themes of rebellion and revolution.
 The remaining four episodes were never aired and Filipino children angered by the sudden ban have sometimes been referred to as the "Voltes V generation".
-After the success of the 1986 People Power Revolution, Voltes V was re-aired on Philippine television from 1990-2010s with a Filipino dub.
+After the success of the 1986 People Power Revolution, Voltes V was re-aired on Philippine television from the 1990s to 2010s with a Filipino dub on PTV from 1986 to 1987, ABS-CBN from 1987 to 1988, RPN from 1988 to 1989, IBC from 1989 to 1990 and Hero in 2006 and 2009.
 In March 1999, however, Davao Oriental congressman Mayo Almario filed a bill seeking to remove Voltes V from the air once again, proposing to give the Movie and Television Review and Classification Board (MTRCB) the authority to remove programming deemed too violent for children.

 Toym Imao, a visual artist who was a child at the time the series aired, made a sculpture inspired by Voltes V in 2014 called Last, Lost, Lust for Four Forgotten Episodes as part of his series of art installations entitled Super Robot - Suffer Reboot that was displayed at the entrance of Palma Hall at the University of the Philippines.